dlatk/dlatk/doc/source/tutorials/tut_dla.rst

 	| 10 | blow    | 344      |    0.0120238095238 |
 	+----+---------+----------+--------------------+

-Every lex table will have the columns: id, term, category and weight.
-In an unweighted lexica (for example `LIWC <http://www.liwc.net/>`_ (Linguistic Inquiry and Word Count)) the weight column is set to 1.
+Every lex table will have the columns: id, term, category and (optionally) weight.
+In an unweighted lexica (for example `LIWC <http://www.liwc.net/>`_ (Linguistic Inquiry and Word Count)) the weight column is set to 1 or we can remove the weight column completely.

 Since this lexica was produced using a data driven approach we make no attempt to label the categories and give them numerical ids.
-For example, in LIWC we see the category 'personal pronouns'.
-The Facebook lexica contains weight in the form of conditional probabilities.
+The Facebook lexica contains weights in the form of conditional probabilities.
 We now apply this to our message set:

 .. code-block:: bash